You have probably already noticed that after the system installation, all Raspberry Pi on Raspberry Pi OS have the same name.

 For example, when you do a network scan (as explained here), it will generally give you the IP and MAC address but also a name (the hostname):

-You can set what you want as a hostname, but you need to avoid using the same hostname on several devices.
+You can choose what you want as a hostname, but you need to avoid using the same hostname on several devices.

 Valid hostnames are between 1 and 63 characters, with only letters (a-z), digits (0-9) and hyphens (-).